swiftlang/swift-evolution/proposals/0000-pass-array-as-varargs.md

 In this case, it's ambiguous whether `f(x:)` will receive a single variadic argument of type `[Int]`, or three variadic arguments of type `Int`.
 This ambiguity arises anytime both the element type `T` and `Array` itself are both convertible to the variadic argument type.
 It might be possible to introduce default behavior to resolve this ambiguity.
 However, it would come at the cost of additional complexity, as implicit conversions can be very difficult to reason about.
 Swift has previously removed similar implicit conversions which could have confusing behavior.
 It's also worth noting that the standard library's `print` function accepts an `Any...` argument, so this ambiguity would arise fairly often in practice.

 It's also unclear how implicit conversions would affect overload ranking, another likely cause of source compatibility breakage.

-### Use a leading or trailing `...` instead of `as T...`

-Many past conversations around passing arrays as variadic arguments have pitched using a leading or trailing `...` as a 'splat' operator instead of a heavier-weight expression like `as T...`.
-These operators read clearly at the call site, but they conflict with the existing partial range from/through operators in the language. `as T...` has the advantage of avoiding these conflicts, and it's expected that this feature will not be used pervasively throughout a codebase, which helps justify a more verbose spelling.

 ### Make T... its own type